MentalBlank/PYXIS/README.md

   # PYXIS All-in-One (AIO) Package for Nintendo Switch

   An all-in-one custom firmware package for the Nintendo Switch, bringing together various essential tools and applications for a complete custom firmware experience.
-Sigpatch and prod.key files are **NOT** included
+Sigpatch and prod.key files are **NOT** included.

 </div>